Tavernspite School Governing Body - Corff Llywodraethol Ysgol Tafarnspite

 A federated Governing Body exists for both Tavernspite and Templeton School.
 The two schools were formally federated in April 2016 and work together colloboratively.
-This federation has been so successful that it was the subject of an Estyn best practice research project on fededration arranegements in 2016.
+This federation has been so successful that it is the subject of an Estyn best practice research project on fededration arranegements.
 The governing body is made up of governors from both schools.

-The Governing Body meets regularly and comprises a number of sub committees, e.g. finance, buildings, curriculum, appointments, performance management, complaints etc.
+The full Governing Body meets termly to discuss a range of issues.
+If you would like a copy of any full GB meeting minutes then please contact the Head Teacher.
+There are also a number of sub committees, e.g. finance, buildings, curriculum, appointments, performance management, complaints etc.

 Members of the Governing Body

 Mr Kevin Phelps

 Dr Barry Walters (Vice Chair)

 Cllr Elwyn Morse

 Cllr David Simpson